Food Health Social Issues

 Although mushrooms are often lumped together with vegetables and other plants, technically, they aren’t plants at all.
 Mushrooms are fungi — as are yeasts and molds.
 Fungi get their own kingdom, just like plants and animals.

 There are two big differences between the two kingdoms.
 Plants make their own food via photosynthesis, while fungi take in their food from the outside, just as animals do.
 Also, plant cell walls are made up of cellulose, as opposed to the chitin that makes up the cell walls of fungi (and interestingly, the exoskeletons of insects and the scales of fish).
-So next time you include mushrooms in a veggie stir-fry, take time to appreciate the fact that members of such different biological kingdoms get along so well together.
+So next time you include mushrooms in a veggie stir fry, take time to appreciate the fact that members of such different biological kingdoms get along so well together.

 Types of Edible Mushrooms

 There are approximately 14,000 different species of mushrooms, which include edible, inedible, poisonous, and psychoactive.
 Out of the 300 edible species, 30 have been domesticated, and 10 are commonly grown commercially for consumers.
+The most common edible mushrooms are:

 • White (includes white button, portobello, and cremini)